XinyuYanTJU/LawDIS/README.md

 ### 4.3.
 Dataset Preparation

 Download the **DIS5K dataset** from this [Google Drive link](https://drive.google.com/file/d/1O1eIuXX1hlGsV7qx4eSkjH231q7G1by1/view?usp=sharing) or [Baidu Pan link](https://pan.baidu.com/s/1y6CQJYledfYyEO0C_Gejpw?pwd=rtgw) with the fetch code: `rtgw`.
 Unzip the dataset and move the DIS5K folder into the LawDIS/data directory.

+The language prompts we annotated for DIS5K can be found in `LawDIS/data/json/`.

 ### 4.4.
 Inference
 #### ✅ Step 1.
 Download the Checkpoints